jakobzhao/wc/chapters/ch01/readme.md

 The most popular web browsers are Chrome, Firefox, Safari, Internet Explorer, and Edge.

+### Functions

+The purpose of a web browser is to fetch information resources and display them on a user's device.

+This process begins when the user inputs a URL, such as https://en.wikipedia.org/, into the browser.
+Virtually all URLs on the Web start with either http: or https: which means the browser will retrieve them with the Hypertext Transfer Protocol.
+In the case of https: the communication between the browser and the web server is encrypted for the purposes of security and privacy.
+Another URL prefix is file: which is used to display local files already stored on the user's device.

+Once a web page has been retrieved, the browser's rendering engine displays it on the user's device.
+This includes image and video formats supported by the browser.

+Web pages usually contain hyperlinks to other pages and resources.
+Each link contains a URL, and when it is clicked, the browser navigates to the new resource.
+Thus the process of bringing content to the user begins again.

+To implement all of this, modern browsers are a combination of numerous software components.

+### Features

+All major browsers allow the user to open multiple pages at the same time, either in different browser windows or in different tabs of the same window.
+They also support the use of extensions to add to or modify browser operation in a variety of ways.

+Common user interface features of browsers:

+- Back and forward buttons to go back to the previous - page visited or forward to the next one.
+- A refresh or reload button to reload the current page.
+- A stop button to cancel loading the page.
+(In some browsers, the stop button is merged with the reload button.)
+- A home button to return to the user's home page.
+- An address bar to input the URL of a page and display it.
+- A search bar to input terms into a search engine.
+(In some browsers, the search bar is merged with the address bar.)

 ## The anatomy of a web page